Transocean Air Lines Flight 942: Accident

-Two minutes later, at 6:38 p.m., the aircraft was found to have crashed into a barley field.
-The investigation showed that it had crashed on its right wingtip first, with a vertically inclined position.
+Two minutes later, at 18:38 PST, the aircraft was found to have crashed in a flat barley field 1.5 mi northeast of Alvarado.
+The Honolulu Star-Bulletin reported the aircraft crashed after being cleared for a landing at Oakland Airport.
+Eyewitnesses saw the aircraft crash into a hill in drizzling rain.
+Some witnesses saw ice chunks adhering to parts of the aircraft.
+The investigation showed it crashed on its right wingtip first, with a vertically inclined position.
 The aircraft flipped over multiple times and disintegrated.
 Debris was scattered over an 800 ft long area and a 300 ft wide area.
-The impact force caused the aircraft to break into pieces.
-A part of the left wing was found 634 ft from the accident.
-The right aileron was broken into five parts by impact.
+The impact force as well as the resulting fire caused the aircraft to break into pieces; most were destroyed by the fire.
+Only two major parts of the aircraft remained: a part of the left wing that was found 634 ft from the accident and a fuselage center section.